Bette Davis: 1930–1936: Early years in Hollywood

-Warner Bros' legal case against Bette Davis
+Warner Bros vs. Bette Davis

 In the spring of 1936, Davis asked Warner Bros. to loan her out to RKO to make Mary of Scotland.
 Warner Bros. refused and assigned Davis two films that were written specifically for her: God's Country and the Woman, and Mountain Justice.
 However, as God's Country and the Woman was going into production, Davis refused to work, and demanded a salary increase on her contract with Warner Bros.
 At the time, Davis was earning $1,250 per week.
 Jack Warner offered Davis an increased salary of $2,250 per week, which Davis refused.
 Davis's agent, Mike Levee, said: "She's a very stubborn young lady.
 I asked her how much she wanted, and she said $3,500 a week, plus all radio rights and permission to make outside pictures.
 I told her, 'Whoa, that's too much!'"

 Meanwhile, due to Davis's refusal to continue with God's Country and the Woman, Warner Bros. was incurring excessive production costs because the film was being made in Technicolor, and the Technicolor cameras were rented.
 In late June, the studio put Davis on suspension for refusal to work, and replaced her in the film with Beverly Roberts.

 During negotiations with Warner Bros. regarding her salary and signing Davis for the female lead in Danton, Davis abruptly traveled to England with her husband, Harmon Nelson, on a "vacation".
 However, in England, Davis signed a contract with British film production company Toplitz, to make the film I'll Take the Low Road in England with Maurice Chevalier for a $50,000 salary.